algorithmiaio/dev-center/_pages/algorithm-development/model-guides/nltk.md

 ## Prerequisites
-Maybe you've got a great idea or have tirelessly worked on a project in your spare time and you want it to be useful to others.
 Before you get started hosting your model on Algorithmia there are a few things you'll want to do first:

-#### Train your model.
+### Train your model.
-Say you have a model that predicts the gender of a name.
-You've discovered the features you want to include, you've done some data processing and have trained your model and validated it.
-You're happy with your results and now need to pickle the trained model so you can upload it to Algorithmia.
+After training your NLTK model, you'll want to save the pickled model so you can upload it to Algorithmia.

-#### Pickle your trained model.
-Various programming languages have different picklers to choose from.
-To prepare your model for uploading via our Data API, pick a pickler and save the pickled model locally.

-## Create a Data Collection
+### Create a Data Collection
 Now you'll want to create a data collection to host your pickled model.

 - To use the Data API, log into your Algorithmia account and create a data collection via the <a href="https://algorithmia.com/data/hosted">Data Collections</a> page.